 10:45 a.m. – Noon

-A successful Housing Credit apartment development depends on the allocating agency, the developer, the lender and the investor.
-This session will clarify their roles, analyze a typical tax credit transaction and explain the reservation process and tax credit period.
+The success of a Housing Credit apartment development depends on the allocating agency, the developer, the lender and the investor.
+This session will clarify these roles, analyze a typical tax credit transaction and explain the reservation process and tax credit period.

 Brad Elphick, CPA, partner, Novogradac & Company, LLP, Alpharetta, GA